 What was Macdonald like?
 “When we think about Macdonald,” says Professor Azzie, “we tend to forget or not know how highly intelligent he was.”
 He deliberately cultivated an image of himself as a practical man, not much interested in visionary ideas.
 Yet, he was the most adept constitutional scholar among the Fathers of Confederation.

 Professor Azzie noted that, “He genuinely liked people – including political opponents – and had a legendary memory for names and faces.”
 His life was marred with personal tragedy, but he maintained an aura of bonhomie and good will.

 And that is the spirit we should bring to the current debate over Macdonald's relationship with indigenous peoples -- and the question of whether his statues toppled and the schools renamed.
-I say let him enjoy his laurels – he’s deserves them.
-We'll acknowledge that he had his character flaws and some of his views don't square with the sensibilities of 2017.
+I say let him enjoy his laurels – he deserves them.
+We'll acknowledge that he had his character flaws, some of his policies created major problems, and some of his views don't square with the sensibilities of 2017.
 But let’s continue to celebrate his birthday every year with Sir John A’s Great Canadian Kilt Skate.